 Assets acquired under hire purchase contracts are capitalised in the balance sheet and depreciated over the shorter of the lease term or their expected useful lives.
 The capital element of future lease payments are included in liabilities.
-The interest element is charged to the income statement over the term of the contract.
+The interest element is charged to the Consolidated Statement of Comprehensive Income over the term of the contract.